Chevrolet Silverado 2014-2024

 TSB #TSB 19-NA-206 • Issued: 2019-08-15

-Software calibration to address harsh 1-2 shifts and improve overall shift quality.
+Software calibration to address harsh 1-2 shifts and improve overall shift quality on 2015-2021 models.
+Multiple iterations of this TSB released.
+Requires GM diagnostic scan tool and dealer-level programming.

 Related Symptoms: